EricElmoznino/iclr2026-compositionality-blogpost/_posts/2026-04-27-compositionality.md

       - name: Defining compositionality through algorithmic information theory
   - name: Section 3 — Implications and use-cases for AI
     subsections:
-      - name: Compositional structure all the way down
+      - name: Modeling hierarchical structure in the real world
-      - name: The success of deep learning
-      - name: Data curricula and open-endedness
+      - name: "The time dimension: open-endedness and data curricula"
-      - name: Compositional structure diagrams
+      - name: Visualizing and defining intrinsic structure
-      - name: What decompositions should we consider?
-      - name: Can compositionality be measured using this definition?
+      - name: "Practical use: estimation and design"
   - name: Conclusion
 ---